-In front of the line, the group's leader, Beau Welling, the president of the Alberta chapter and national vice president of the III%, stood calling commands quietly into a cellphone he held like a walkie-talkie.
+In front of the line their leader, Beau Welling, the president of the Alberta chapter and national vice-president of the III%, stood calling commands quietly into a mobile phone he held like a walkie talkie.

 A few hours earlier, the group had swept the perimeter checking the potted plants that surround the municipal building for any improvised explosive device.
 They were concerned that ISIS might target the event or that Antifa may have planted weapons beforehand.

-This was effectively the III% Alberta's coming-out party—a planned operation that it called "Operation Shock N Awe"—and a show of force by a far-right anti-Islamic organization that claims to be heavily armed and ready for "war" on Canadian soil.
+This was effectively the III% Alberta's coming out party—a planned operation that they called "Operation Shock N Awe"—and a show of force by a far-right anti-Islamic organization that claims to be heavily armed and ready for "war" on Canadian soil.

 An eight-month VICE Canada investigation into the inner workings of the group has found it to be a tight-knit openly anti-Islamic group that is unique in Canada's far-right ecosystem—one that, as one expert puts it, seems to be a "wholesale lift of an American militia."
 During VICE Canada's investigation, the group's rhetoric and tactics rapidly escalated from virulently anti-Islam online posturing to IRL monitoring of mosques, live fire paramilitary-style training, claiming to buy land, and plans for creating smoke and flash bombs.

 Welling, a key figure in the group, told VICE that he suspects that the Canadian government considers them "domestic terrorists."